tomcam/vuepress.github.io/default5.md

-# Adding "feature" markup to the home page
+# Adding "feature" YAML markup to the home page

 The Vuepress default theme has markup that displays a headline-like feature, and a smaller headline-like text explanation.
 It's all meant to advertise features of your